ggcarrots/django-carrots/source/python_xmas_tree.rst

     center(...)
         S.center(width[, fillchar]) -> str
     <BLANKLINE>
-        Return S centered in a Unicode string of length width.
+        Return S centered in a string of length width.
 Padding is done using the specified fill character (default is a space)
     <BLANKLINE>